 - What is the biggest external danger to your goals?

+You can evaluate your results using two popular methods.
+The first is matching.
 Matching means connecting two of the categories to determine a course of action.
 For example, matching strengths to opportunities shows you where to be aggressive and take action.
 On the other hand, matching weaknesses to threats exposes those areas you should work on or situations to avoid, and lets you know where to be more defensive of your position.

 Once your personal SWOT analysis is complete, it is crucial to follow through on the insights you uncovered.